guyleonard/orchardDB/README.md

 You may add any sequence data you like to your local database, respecting any specific data release policies or not - I am not your mother.
 Genomes included in the 'testing' dataset and the 'default' *cider* DB are all publically available and published.

 ### Set Up *cider* Database
-Run the scripts in the cider folder, they will download the initial set of genomes and add them to a local database.
+Run the scripts in the cider_db folder, they will download the initial set of genomes and add them to a local database.

 ### Set Up Database
 This command will create a directory named "cider" and a SQL DB named "cider.sqlite" in the same directory.
 This will be your store of information for the whole orchardDB.